arangodb/arangodb-java-driver/docs/v7_java-reference-serialization.md

 The **internal serde** is based on [Jackson](https://github.com/FasterXML/jackson) API and is responsible for serializing/deserializing data definition classes (in packages `com.arangodb.model` and `com.arangodb.entity`).
-This includes all the classes that are not user data, such as metadata properties for databases, collections, graphs, ...
+This includes all the classes that are not user-data, such as metadata properties for databases, collections, graphs, ...

-Furthermore, it is used to serialize and deserialize user data of the following managed types:
+Furthermore, it is used to serialize and deserialize user-data of the following managed types:
 - `com.fasterxml.jackson.databind.JsonNode` and its subclasses (`ArrayNode`, `ObjectNode`, ...)
 - `com.arangodb.util.RawJson`
 - `com.arangodb.util.RawBytes`